Frequently Asked Questions

 Do the courses lead to any academic qualification?

-No, the evening classes are not part of any degree programme.
-However, if you attend at least 70% of the classes (minimum of 14 sessions) you will receive a certificate of attendance in the last session.
+Our adult education classes are not part of any degree programme and do not carry any ECTS or other academic credit.
+However, if you attend at least 80% of the classes you will receive an Imperial College Certificate of Attendance.

 As an IC undergraduate, can I take an evening class as part of my degree?

 Our adult education classes are intended as an informal way to pursue an interest, or to brush up on existing skills, or develop new skills, and so they cannot be taken as part of a degree course.
 They do not carry a ECTS or other credit rating and are not included on students' transcripts of marks.

 Do I need to buy a book before the course starts?